Owlet Baby Care: Fast facts

 - Recognised by Forbes “Next Billion-Dollar Startup” list

+Impact ‘on the mind’“Our school had a pretty innovative programme,” says Colvin.
+“Essentially it involved us getting into groups and devising what we thought would work as a business,” he continues.
 Well, apart from this being a great way to prepare graduates for a career in entrepreneurialism, what we must ask is how did the two come to the idea of an infant care product?

 “With our combined interests in health, we both wanted to create a product that had some sort of positive impact on the world.”

 The problem they were trying to fixBoth men had some sad experiences in this area, where both had family members, and close friends who had dealt with child death and infant sickness.
 “Kurt has an aunt who gave birth to premature twins with heart defects,” says Colvin.
 “The doctor’s suggestion was for their mother to keep an eye on them constantly, as they could ‘go’ at any time.
 She had other kids too, so I saw the deterioration in her mental health as she tried to look after them all,” he continues.
 Enter Colvin’s eureka moment, what if they could create a device that, whilst not trying to solve the sad mysteries of infant mortality, at least put a parent’s mind at rest, that their child was, at least, breathing…

+Engineering issues and run-ins with the medical communityHowever, building the product presented its own unique challenges, says Colvin, “we had to get a tech network as big as a laptop onto a foot of an infant, that’s obviously not easy,” he continues.
 So how did they get it right?
 They brought everything in-house, “that’s really important to us,” says Colvin.
 “We have our engineering team in-house to ensure everything’s on brand with our original vision,” he continues.

 “The only thing in this particular space at the time was the traditional baby monitor, that’s how outdated and unevolved the baby care sector was before us.”

+The FDA challengeBut before Owlet Baby Care could take off and fly, they had to contend with the powers of the FDA (The Food and Drug Administration) of America.
 What’s important to remember is that stateside, there’s a strict distinction between products that are certified as medical and those that are labelled as consumer based.

 “In the UK and Europe, you don’t have such a strict demarcation between medical and consumer certifications.”But whilst it seemed like their entrepreneurial story was over as swiftly as it had begun, the experience served to make their product, and its messaging stronger, “the experience helped us establish our branding,” he says.

+Positive branding“Even within the medical sector, there aren’t as many life monitoring devices for babies as there are for adults,” says Colvin.
 “There’s a lot of fear marketing.
 Our brand isn’t about a parent’s fears about their baby, it’s about giving them peace of mind,” he continues.